awsdocs/amazon-emr-management-guide/doc_source/emr-studio-enable-git.md

 1. Save your configuration file as `configuration.json`\.

-1. Upload the configuration file into the designated Amazon S3 storage location in a folder called `life-cycle-configuration`\.
+1. Upload the configuration file into your Amazon S3 storage location in a folder called `life-cycle-configuration`\.
 For example, if your default S3 location is `s3://DOC-EXAMPLE-BUCKET/studios`, your configuration file would be in `s3://DOC-EXAMPLE-BUCKET/studios/life-cycle-configuration/configuration.json`\.
 **Important**
 We urge you to restrict access to your `life-cycle-configuration` folder to Studio administrators and to your EMR Studio service role, and that you secure `configuration.json` against unauthorized access\.
 For instructions, see [Controlling access to a bucket with user policies](https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html) or [Security Best Practices for Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/security-best-practices.html)\.